bripfaff/IDD-Fa18-Lab2/README.md

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

+Nothing I really didnt make any errors with the instructions given.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**